nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/payment-methods/paypal-zettle.md

 1. Configure the PayPal Zettle plugin

-    Open the PayPal Commerce configuration page in the admin area.
+    Open the PayPal Zettle configuration page in the admin area.
 You will see the following form:

    ![Configure plugin](_static/paypal-zettle/configure_plugin.jpg)